Tillamook Coast Life Blog

 The Tillamook Coast is dotted with a myriad of communities that cater to the many visitors that travel to our beloved coastline each year.

-As you travel north or south along Hwy 101, you may remember the scenic overlook presenting Manzanita and Nehalem Bay, or maybe a memorable stop at the Tillamook Cheese Factory with its endless flavors of locally made ice cream and cheeses.
+As you travel north or south along Hwy 101, you may remember the scenic overlook presenting Manzanita and Nehalem Bay, or maybe a memorable stop at the Tillamook Creamery Visitor Center with its endless flavors of locally made ice cream and cheeses.

 But what if I told you there’s a hidden gem along the Tillamook Coast that offers adventurous visitors a unique chance to see coastal small-town life, all while being nestled in a perfectly centralized location?
 With a surprising amount of activities for the inner foodie or your external outdoorsmen, the small town of Bay City has a few things to offer!

 Not considered huge on the local tourism circuit, Bay City has some great things to do and being just five miles north of Tillamook, it’s close to all the action!
 Come along as we take you through this quaint coastal village.